 Consumers are increasingly relying on the Internet to find businesses near them.
 Local search statistics reveal that more than half of us (54%) do this at least once a month, while 12% search for a local business every day.

 This stat further demonstrates the importance of local SEO — consumers don’t just search for businesses.
 We’re mostly looking for reviews of local businesses when deciding where to eat or buy stuff.
 Based on our Google searches and others’ reviews, we visit 1.5 billion physical locations every month.

 There’s one question that all local business owners need to know the answer to and that is what percentage of searches are local.

 The answer is, close to half.
 They make 46% of all Google searches.
-More than 3.5 billion searches go through Google every day, meaning that around 1.6 billion of them are local.
+As per latest Google search statistics, more than 3.5 billion searches go through Google every day, meaning that around 1.6 billion of them are local.

 For those wondering whether investing money and effort in local search optimization is worth more than investing in social media marketing, the answer is clear.
 Search is the primary driver of website traffic.
 Local search results play a major role in it.

 The latest Google Maps stats reveal an intriguing bit of data: 86% of consumers use this platform to search local stores and look for nearby businesses.
 Considering that close to a third of all mobile searches is location-related, the prominence of this app among consumers shouldn’t come as a surprise.
 This, and aided by the number of users (over 1 billion) is why advertising on Google Maps should not be underestimated in any local advertisement strategy.

 Looking for a business on the second page of Google results is not something many of us do.
 It is a known fact that the first page of search results is where you want to be, and it is the ultimate goal of search engine optimization.
 These SEO basics also apply to local SEO.